 I’ve been loving this Vietnamese Chicken Salad with a tangy, slightly spicy vinaigrette.
 Then there’s the cool, crunchy veggies, the chicken, the crushed peanuts and a good hit of lime.
 I thought you might like it, too.

-good to know stuff about Vietnamese chicken salad
+about Vietnamese chicken salad

 optimize your time & when making Vietnamese chicken salad